 Your doctor will perform a thorough clinical history and examination regarding not only your current concussiove episode but also any other relevant past history of any concussive episodes.
 Your doctor may then ask you perform additional tests (SCAT3 and/or Cogsport testing) or send you for appropriate imaging (MRI and/or CT), should these be indicated.
 Your doctor will then be able to formulate the appropriate graduated step wise management plan to allow you to safely return to your desired activity or sport.

-OPSMC offers Sports Concussion Assessment services at our Olympic Park, East Melbourne, Geelong and Warrnambool Campuses.
+OPSMC offers Sports Concussion Assessment services at its Olympic Park, Geelong and Warrnambool Campuses.

 Frequently Asked Questions

 Do I need a referral?

 A GP or medical specialist referral is required to see a Sport and Exercise Physician.
 GP referrals are valid for 12 months from the date of your visit one of our Sport and Exercise Physicians.
 Other medical specialist referrals are valid for 3 months from the date of your first visit to one of our Sport and Exercise Physicians.

 A GP referral is not required to see one of our Sport and Exercise Medicine Registrars.
 Our SEM Registrars are supervised by our Sport and Exercise Physicians and are all accredited trainees of the Australasian College of Sport and Exercise Physicians (ACSEP).